MI-AFP/tutorials/tutorials/11_performance-debug.md

 main = do x <- parfib 30; print x
 ```

 GHC supports running programs in parallel on an SMP (symmetric multiprocessor) or multi-core machine.
-Just compile your program using the `-threaded` switch and then run it with RTS option `-N <x>` (where `<x>` is number of simultaneous threads).
+Just compile your program using the `-threaded` switch and then run it with RTS option `-N <x>` (where `<x>` is the number of simultaneous threads).
 See [GHC docs](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/parallel.html) for more information.

 ### FFI

-As many other programming languages, Haskell supports [FFI (Foreign Function Interface)](https://wiki.haskell.org/Foreign_Function_Interface) that allows to to cooperate with programs written with other languages.
+As with many other programming languages, Haskell supports [FFI (Foreign Function Interface)](https://wiki.haskell.org/Foreign_Function_Interface) that allows co-operating with programs written with other languages.
 We've already could see that in the example of Haste in DS Wizard where there were some JS bindings.
 But you can also use it to call some functions from C++ or Rust:

 ```cpp
 extern "C"{   // need to expose with extern, could use header file .h or .hpp for that